 White Admiral - Limenitis camilla

 The White Admiral is a spectacular woodland butterfly, with white-banded black wings and a distinctive delicate flight: short periods of wing beats, followed by long glides.
 Adults are often found nectaring on Bramble flowers in rides and clearings.
 It is a fairly shade-tolerant butterfly, flying in dappled sunlight to lay eggs on Honeysuckle.
 Population monitoring has shown a dramatic decline in the last 20 years for reasons that are as yet unclear, although Forestry operations have tended to clear Honeysuckle when timber is extracted from major woods, which may cause the species to decline locally.
-Can still be found in most major woods in Hampshire, and in wooded coombs on the chalk.
+Can still be found in most major woods in Hampshire and the Isle of Wight and in wooded coombs on the chalk.

 Purple Emperor - Apatura iris

 This magnificent butterfly flies high in the tree-tops of well-wooded landscapes in central-southern England where it feeds on aphid honeydew and tree sap.
 The adults are extremely elusive and occur at low densities over large areas.
 The males occasionally descend to the ground, usually in mid-morning, where they probe for salts either from road surfaces or from animal dung.
 The Purple Emperor declined steadily during the twentieth century and is now restricted to some of the larger woods in southern England.
 There has been a recent slight re-expansion in some areas.
 There are more pages on this species with an indepth look at its behaviour and where and when to see it in Hampshire.
 Probably one of the most under-recorded species in Hampshire due to its arboriel nature, it is probably exists in most deciduous woodland in Hampshire in very low densities, where its food plant Sallow grows in abundance.

 Duke of Burgundy - Hamearis lucina